Frequently Asked Questions

 I am not currently enrolled in a full-time academic program.
 Do I need to fill out the Activities/Employment section?

 Yes.
-Applicants who are not enrolled in a full-time program at the time of application should indicate all of their activities and employment since graduation.
+Applicants who are not enrolled in a full-time program at the time of application should indicate all their activities and employment since graduation.

 I am completing the prerequisite declaration and don’t know if I meet the requirements for approved biochemistry and physiology courses.
 May I request a course review?